robembd/GeoPythonConf2018-QGIS-Processing-Workshop/Hands on Exercises.md

 ```

 #### Task 6.3.
 Stylizing Map Layers
-There are many styles that can be utilized on the layers so that you can get information at a glance\
+There are many styles that can be utilized on the layers so that you can get information at a glance.

-For today, we try to stylize them by categorizing different data in different colors and similar data in different shades
+For today, we try to stylize them by categorizing different data in different colors and similar data in different shades:

 1. First we have to choose the attributes we want to categorize our vector layer in, for this example, say we want to make all the valuable habitats that are impacted to be green, and we want to categorize it by the type of FFH classification it falls into
 2. To do that, we have to find out how many unique FFH classifications we have in the layer:
 ```